-ZORVOLEX™ is a nonsteroidal anti-inflammatory drug (NSAID) indicated for treatment of mild to moderate acute pain in adults.
+ZORVOLEX is a nonsteroidal anti-inflammatory drug (NSAID) indicated for management of mild to moderate acute pain and osteoarthritis (OA) pain.

-All prescription Non-Steroidal Anti-Inflammatory Drugs (NSAIDs), like ZORVOLEX™, may increase the chance of heart attack or stroke that can lead to death.
-This chance increases with higher doses of NSAID medicines; with longer use of NSAID medicines; or in people who have heart disease.
+All prescription Non-Steroidal Anti-Inflammatory Drugs (NSAIDs), like ZORVOLEX, may increase the chances of a heart attack or stroke that can lead to death.
+These chances increase with higher doses of NSAID medicines; and, generally, with longer periods of use of NSAID medicines; or in people who have heart disease.

-ZORVOLEX™ should not be used right before or after a certain heart surgery called a “coronary artery bypass graft (CABG).”
+ZORVOLEX should not be used right before or after a certain heart surgery called a “coronary artery bypass grafting (CABG).”

-Tell your healthcare provider about all of your medical conditions, if you are pregnant or breastfeeding, and about all of the medicines you take because NSAIDs and some other medicines can interact with each other and cause serious side effects.
+Tell your healthcare provider about all of your medical conditions, if you are pregnant or breastfeeding, and about all of the medicines you are taking because NSAIDs and some other medicines can interact with each other and cause serious side effects.

-Do not take ZORVOLEX™ if you had an asthma attack, hives, or other allergic reaction with aspirin, or any other NSAID medicine.
+Do not take ZORVOLEX if you had an asthma attack, hives, or other allergic reaction with aspirin, or any other NSAID medicine.

-Life threatening allergic reactions can occur with ZORVOLEX™.
+Life threatening allergic reactions can occur with ZORVOLEX.
 Get help right away if you’ve had swelling of the face or throat or trouble breathing.

 Other serious side effects of NSAIDs include: high blood pressure, heart failure causing swelling (fluid retention), kidney problems including kidney failure, low red blood cells, life-threatening skin reactions, and liver problems including liver failure.
-The most common side effects reported in studies using ZORVOLEX™ were swelling, nausea, headache, dizziness, vomiting, constipation, itching, gas, leg or foot pain, and heartburn.
+The most common side effects reported in studies using ZORVOLEX were swelling, nausea, headache, dizziness, vomiting, constipation, itching, diarrhea, gas, leg or foot pain, abdominal pain, stuffy or runny nose, abnormal blood tests, high blood pressure, and heartburn.

 By clicking "Continue," you certify that you are a US-based health care professional.

-The makers of ZORVOLEX™ are not responsible for the content or accuracy of external sites.
+The makers of ZORVOLEX are not responsible for the content or accuracy of external sites.

-Patients must present their card to the pharmacist along with their prescription to participate in this program.
+You must present your card to the pharmacist along with your prescription to participate in this program.
 Card valid at participating pharmacies only.
-If patients have any questions regarding their eligibility or benefits, or if they wish to discontinue their participation, they can call the ZORVOLEX™ co-pay card program at 1-877-264-2440 (8:00 AM-8:00 PM EST, Monday-Friday).
-When patients use this card, they are certifying that they are 18 years of age or older; they understand the program rules, regulations, and terms and conditions; and they agree to comply with all program requirements.
-Patients are not eligible if their prescription is covered by any state or federally funded program, including but not limited to any state pharmaceutical assistance program, Medicare (Part D or otherwise), Medicaid, Medigap, VA or DOD, or TriCare; if patients are Medicare eligible and enrolled in an employer-sponsored health plan or prescription benefit program for retirees; or if their insurance plan is paying the entire cost of this prescription.
+If you have any questions regarding your eligibility or benefits, or if you wish to discontinue your participation, call the ZORVOLEX co-pay card program at 1-877-264-2440 (8:00 AM-8:00 PM ET, Monday-Friday).
+When you use this card, you are certifying that you are 18 years of age or older; you understand the program rules, regulations, and terms and conditions; and you hereby agree to comply with all program requirements.
+You are not eligible if this prescription is covered by any state or federally funded programs, including but not limited to any state pharmaceutical assistance program, Medicare (Part D or otherwise), Medicaid, Medigap, VA or DOD, or TriCare; if you are Medicare eligible and enrolled in an employer-sponsored health plan or prescription benefit program for retirees; or if your insurance plan is paying the entire cost of this prescription.
 Void outside the US and its territories or where prohibited by law, taxed, or restricted.
 This card is not health insurance.
-Patients’ acceptance of this offer must be consistent with the terms of any drug benefit provided by their health insurer.
-Patients agree to report the use of this card to their insurer if required.
+Your acceptance of this offer must be consistent with the terms of any drug benefit provided by your health insurer.
+You agree to report the use of this card to your insurer if required.